 Below we’ll break down the bar inventory process and everything you should be taking into consideration.
 In the end, we can all agree inventory sucks.
 But, if you take these factors into consideration, you can still come out on top in time and money savings.

-Usage is a pretty simple calculation.
+There’s a pretty simple formula for calculating usage.
 Usage is what supply you had minus what supply you have left.
 In other words, it’s starting inventory + supply purchased – remaining inventory.

 It’s also important to take note of variables such as percentage of liquor left in half-full bottles, the size of individual bottles, type of alcohol, and brand names to help with ordering.
 It’s important to note all of these in the spreadsheet or tracking tool you use for inventory.